oskariorg/oskari-docs/md/documentation/backend/actionroutes/createanalysislayer.md

 ## Difference
 Returns feature collection of differences in one property of two input collections.
 Method uses WFS GetFeature join request and GeoTools encoding/parsing.

+## Spatial join (WPS gs:IntersectionFeatureCollection2)
+Spatial intersection of two feature collections, incuding selected attributes of 1st and 2nd collection.
+1st feature collection is for geometry select.
+There is no geometry clipping.
+Two modes available: